NicolasLearn/holbertonschool-simple_shell/README.md

 ```
 **Example 2**

-Interactive mode will display the same output as the interactive one
+NON Interactive mode will display the same output as the interactive one

 ```
 echo "/bin/ls" | ./hsh